 - Bamboo Airways

 - Vietjet Air

 - Vietnam Airlines

 The airport itself is clean, new and rather empty as there are still not many passengers arriving or departing.
 Thus the crowds you might have experienced (or heard about) in the major cities of Hanoi or Ho Chi Minh City don’t exist here.

 You can arrive only ninety minutes or two hours before your international flight and only spend a few moments through immigration and security, However, this lack of crowds does come at a cost of services, with only a few limited food/drink options and not many auxiliary tourist services like money exchanges or ATMs.

 Transportation at HPH

 For those new arrivals, there are four main ways to get from the airport to the port city of Hai Phong.

 The 2nd option is to take the local bus.
-There are two buses, Bus No. 18 that goes to Le Hong Phong and Bus No. 09 that heads to Lac Vien Le Hong Phong Intersection.
+There are two buses, Bus No. 18 that goes to Le Hong Phong, and Bus No. 09 which heads to Lac Vien Le Hong Phong Intersection.
 The cost of the bus is far cheaper (at around 5,000 Dong per person, or ~$0.20 USD).
 The bus will take around an hour.

 The other two options are the airport shuttle bus and a rentable bike taxi.
 The shuttle bus can be booked from the airport and will cost around the same price as a taxi, although you will likely be sharing it with other passengers.
 The bike taxi can be booked on the grab app and will cost about 7,000 Dong (~$0.30 USD) per kilometer.
 This places a trip to the center city at around 133,000 Dong (~$5.70 USD).